waynegraham/registry.clir.org/_projects/2015-iranian-periodicals-up-to-the-1979-revolution.md

 ---
 layout: project
-title: "Iranian Periodicals up to the 1979 Revolution"
+title: Iranian Periodicals up to the 1979 Revolution
 ---